The Significance of User Characteristics for Reposting Prediction on X: A Comparative Analysis Under Distribution Shift: Methodology

+We use four models to test whether the relative value of post-related and user-related information is model-specific or stable across different classifiers.
+The models include a decision tree (DT), a multi-layer perceptron (MLP), BERT, and Qwen.
+The purpose of this comparison is not to claim that one model family is inherently superior, but to examine whether the feature-level pattern is consistent across feature-based and language-model-based classifiers.

+We follow standard practices for each model while keeping the settings of three information sources conceptually aligned.
+For DT and MLP, the inputs are engineered feature vectors.
+For BERT and Qwen, the inputs are textual representations: message text of the post for M, serialised user-related features for U, and their concatenation for ALL.

-The DT models remain a competitive choice for reposting prediction~\cite{zhu2023path, xu2012analyzing}.
-In this study, we will examine how the performance of DT models is affected when different types of features are used.
-We use the XGBoost decision tree model.
-We searched for the optimal hyper-parameters for each data split of each dataset.
-The most frequently used hyper-parameters include the maximum depth of 8, the learning rate of 0.3, the estimators of 100, the minimum child weight of 1, the subsample ratio of 1.0, and the positive class weight of 1.0.
-For more details, please refer to the Appendix.
+\textit{\textbf{Decision Tree (DT)}.} The DT model remains a competitive choice for reposting prediction~\cite{zhu2023path, xu2012analyzing}.
+In this study, we use a DT model to examine how prediction performance changes when different engineered feature groups are provided as input.
+Specifically, DT-M uses post-related features M, DT-U uses user-related features U, including U-P, U-HA, and U-HM, and DT-ALL uses the concatenation of M and U.

+We implement the DT model with XGBoost and tune hyperparameters for each data split of each dataset.
+The most frequently used hyperparameters include the maximum depth of 8, the learning rate of 0.3, the estimators of 100, the minimum child weight of 1, the subsample ratio of 1.0, and the positive class weight of 1.0.
+For more details, please refer to Appendix~\ref{app:DT_parameters}.